gurjas5566/pick-n-dine/README.md

 Pick-N-Dine – Restaurant Table Booking App
-A mobile application that allows users to browse restaurants, check table availability, and book tables online.
+A mobile application that allows users to browse restaurants and book tables online.
 Built with React Native and Firebase.

 **Features**
 1) User authentication (sign up / login)